TRS-80: Model I Expansion Interface

 Only the Model I uses an Expansion Interface; all later models have everything integrated in the same housing.

-The TRS-80 does not use the S-100 bus like other early 8080 and Z80-based computers.
-A proprietary Expansion Interface (E/I) box, which fits under the video monitor and served as its base, was offered instead.
-Standard features of the E/I are a floppy disk controller, Centronics parallel port for a printer, and added cassette connector.
+The TRS-80 does not use the S-100 bus like other early 8080 and Z80-based computers, but according to Leininger, its I/O can easily adapt to S-100 or other buses.
+A Tandy-proprietary Expansion Interface (E/I) box, which fits under the video monitor and serves as its base, was offered instead.
+Standard features of the E/I are a floppy disk controller, Centronics parallel port for a printer, and an added cassette connector.
 Optionally, an extra 16 or 32 KB of RAM can be installed and a daughterboard with an RS-232 port.
 The 40-conductor expansion connector passes through to a card edge connector, which permits the addition of external peripherals such as an outboard hard disk drive, a voice synthesizer, or a VOXBOX voice recognition unit.
+Leininger predicted in 1977 that Radio Shack or another company would release an expansion interface compatible with S-100.

-Originally, printing with the Model I requires the Expansion Interface, but later Tandy made an alternative parallel printer interface available.
+Originally, printing with the Model I required the Expansion Interface, but later Tandy made an alternative parallel printer interface available.